A-hurdd/comptia-itf/core-hardware-components.md

 ### Form Factors
 Micro ATX and ITX are specifically designed to be paired with low-wattage power supplies to reduce the ammount of heat produced by the computer.
 Because these two are smaller they also offer fewer options for adding expansion cards vs the ATX design.
+---
+## Chipset
+A chipset is a collection of chips or circuts that perform interface and peripheral functions for the processor.
+  Said differently, this collection of chips provide interfaces for memory, expansion cards, and on-board peripherals.
+It generally dictates how how the mothernoard will communicate with the installed peripherals.

+### Northbridge and Southbridge
+*>Chipsets can usualy be divided into two major groups Northbridge and Southbridge*

+***Northbridge***

+The Northbridge subset of a motherboards chipset performs one important function: management of high-speed peripherals communications.
+The Northbridge is a response primarily for communications with integrated  video and processor-to-memory communications.

+***Southbridge***